 - The Grumman F-14 Tomcat, the Navy's version of the air-superiority fighter, was a carrier-based interceptor that was famous for starring in Top Gun.
 It was retired in 2006 in favor of the Super Hornet.
 Designed to defend US carrier groups against bomber attack, it acquired an air-to-ground role late in its career, taking on the nickname "Bombcat" as it did so.
 The fighter's calling card are its "variable geometry" or "swing" wings, which (controlled by onboard computers) move back and forth from almost-straight-sideways to way-swept-back depending on how fast the plane is trying to go.
 The F-14 project took many of its parts and pieces from the cancelled F-111B, including its engines, missiles, and swing-wing configuration.
 The plane was in fact built around the ability to fire the F111-B's AIM-54 Phoenix long range air-to-air missile.
 The US never actually shot anything down with that missile (it was designed for use against Russian bombers), but the sole country to which the F-14 was exported has made use of it.
 Shortly after delivery, that country had a revolution and is now quite hostile to the United States.
 That's right, we sold Tomcats to Iran.

 Sadly, this fact was partially what motivated the Department of Defense to not only retire the Tomcat but to completely destroy nearly all the retired planes: this way Iran doesn't have access to the parts needed to maintain their own F-14 fleet.
-Iran has boasted that they've developed their own maintenance programs, and there are rumors that Corrupt Corporate Executives may be supplying them with smuggled scraps to replace what can't be repaired.
-In the meanwhile, though, those Iranian F-14s tore it up during the Iran-Iraq war of The Eighties.
-Iran's claims of fifty-ish kills on Iraqi MiGs, to one combat loss, are disputed (American F-14s have scored three aerial victories, total), but it's worth noting that whenever Iraqi pilots saw F-14s during Operation Desert Storm, their unanimous reaction was to turn tail and flee.
+Iran has boasted that they've developed their own maintenance programs, and there are rumors that corrupt individuals may be supplying them with smuggled scraps to replace what can't be repaired.
+In the meanwhile, though, those Iranian F-14s tore it up during the Iran-Iraq war of The '80s.
+Iran's claims of fifty-ish kills on Iraqi MiGs, to one combat loss, are disputed (American F-14s have scored five aerial victories, total), but it's worth noting that whenever Iraqi pilots saw F-14s during Operation Desert Storm, their unanimous reaction was to turn tail and flee.

 - It should also be pointed out that the F-15 is a true Lightning Bruiser.
 With four AIM120 AMRAAMs, four AIM9 Sidewinders, AND a gun, it packs quite an offensive punch in a dogfight.
-It has a positive thrust-to-weight ratio, meaning it can fly straight up, allowing it to climb to altitude faster then ANY aircraft of its day; it still holds several 'time to climb' records.
-While all of those might make it sound like a Fragile Speedster, don't forget that an F-15B came home without a WING.
-VERY FEW aircraft in the world can claim to remain airborne with a wing sheered off completely, and still return to base.
-The F-15E Strike Eagle takes this even further by adding air-to-ground weapons to the mix, and was often sent out to hunt down and destroy Iraqi SCUD launchers during Desert Storm.
-During the Cold War, one F-15 was even modified to fire an Anti Satellite Missile, and killed a spy satellite (an aging American one that wasn't working anyway).
+It has a positive thrust-to-weight ratio, meaning it can fly straight up, allowing it to climb to altitude faster than any aircraft of its day; it still holds several 'time to climb' records.
+While all of those might make it sound like a Fragile Speedster, don't forget that an F-15B came home without a wing.note The F-15E Strike Eagle takes this even further by adding air-to-ground weapons to the mix, and was often sent out to hunt down and destroy Iraqi SCUD launchers during Desert Storm.
+During the Cold War, one F-15 was even modified to fire an anti-satellite missile and killed a spy satellite (an aging American one that wasn't working anyway).
 The reason for this test?
-With so many Eagles in US service, it was easier to get off a shot at a Soviet Satellite when there's DOZENS of Eagles in the air at any one time, and hide the fact.
+With so many Eagles in US service, it was easier to get off a shot at a Soviet satellite when there are dozens of Eagles in the air at any one time, thereby hiding the launch.
 Good luck doing the same with a ship or land based launcher.

 - A note on Fly-By-Wire: most aircraft are designed with "positive" "aerodynamic stability," which means that if you let go of the steering wheel, the plane's shape will cause it to drift back into a straight-line heading.
 The F-16 on the other hand was deliberately designed with aerodynamic instability; left to its own devices, it will drift out of a straight-line heading.
 The FBW computer prevents this by making constant minute adjustments to flaps, ailerons and rudder, which keeps the plane going in the (last) direction its pilot told it to.
 Why all this trouble?
 Once you tell the F-16 to turn, it's off like a rocket; the F-16 can outfly most competitors (a serious advantage in an Old-School Dogfight) and even its own pilots, who will have passed out from G-forces long before the airframe reaches structural tolerance.
 In the 21st Century, fly-by-wire is a universal design feature of fighter aircraft, but it was created for the F-16 three decades before they showed up.